Hello! Welcome, to this online journal of writings and reflections of my healing practice.

 Four years later, I learned the entire short form of the Yang Style of Tai Chi.
 I traveled to New York City to train at the C.K.
 Chu School of Tai Chi.
 I graduated as an Eternal Spring Chi Kung Instructor in February 2015.

 People’s Movement Center.
 The People’s Movement Center is a newly-emerged Healing Justice Collective, of which I am a member.
-I have offered Eternal Spring Chi Kung classes there weekly since January 2015.
+I have offered Eternal Spring Chi Kung classes there weekly, and practice Somatic Massage in the bodywork rooms.
 This collaboration was founded by Alejandra Tobar-Alatriz, and is co-stewarded by circles of supporters on many levels.
 The beginning shape of this space is profoundly revolutionary and evolutionary in its structure, process, and approach.
 I am participant and witness to its emergence.

 My experiences as a Community Organizer, and advocate for protecting the Earth, and working for justice and equality in human society.

 What I read, witness, and observe happening around me, and in the world.